Skip to main content

 Marital status may change from single at time of purchase to married at time home is sold, or otherwise disposed of

 If Federal Recapture Tax is owed, it is not collected at the time of the sale.
 The Borrower(s) must complete and file IRS Form 8828 with their Federal Tax Return for the year the home is sold, or otherwise disposed of (regardless of whether the Borrower owes Federal Recapture Tax).
-The IRS Form 8828 provides instructions to calculate and determine if Federal Recapture Tax is owed.
+IRS Form 8828 provides instructions to calculate and determine if Federal Recapture Tax is owed.
 Nevada Rural Housing Authority recommends consulting with a professional tax advisor to answer Federal Tax questions.

 What is the Federal Recapture Tax?